ncrispino/exercise_form_classification/models/deephar_replication/deephar_overview.md

 - For categorical cross-entropy loss, I'll change the output of the neural network to use log softmax instead of softmax, then use NLLLoss.
 This should be [equivalent to cross-entropy loss and allow the probabilities to be easily recovered](https://stackoverflow.com/questions/65192475/pytorch-logsoftmax-vs-softmax-for-crossentropyloss).

 ### Training Timeline
-- Set up and ran with weights and biases trying to overfit a single batch where batch_size=2; loss very large (on the scale of 1e18) and not changing at all.
+1. Set up and ran with weights and biases trying to overfit a single batch where batch_size=2; loss very large (on the scale of 1e18) and not changing at all.
     - The problem is that -1e9 flag for non-visible and outer joints from preprocessing was not taken into account by the loss function.
-- Changed the loss function to be identical the authors' tf one, but then getting loss to be NaN.
+1. Changed the loss function to be identical the authors' tf one, but then getting loss to be NaN.
-- Now, getting loss to be continuously decreasing (huge negative numbers)
+1. Now, getting loss to be continuously decreasing (huge negative numbers)
     - I changed the loss so it's just elastic net loss and bce only done on visibility weights.
+1. Working now, but not able to overfit one batch of 2.
+Still getting loss of around 0.03.
+    - Changed to Adam and 3e-4.
+1. Wasn't summing up loss, just keeping track of it on each batch.
+1. Loss didn't work when batch size changed to 8; realized I was calculating it over batch and dimension, not batch and time.
+1. Changed batch size back to 2, then tried to remove batch relu for testing

 ### Misc
 I didn't find any PyTorch implementations on [paperswithcode.com](https://paperswithcode.com/paper/2d3d-pose-estimation-and-action-recognition), though it says there is one.
 So, this will be somewhat novel for that reason (though I'm sure an implementation in PyTorch does exist).